hannahbannan/Portfolio/README.md

 # SEIR-526-Portfolio-Project

-Here is my repo containing all of the files I'll need to creat my own personal website.
-I'm excited to showcase my skills on my first website built completely from scratch.
+Here is my repo containing all of the files I'll need to create my own personal website.
+I'm excited to showcase my skills on my first website built completely from scratch!

 Skills I will implement on my site:
 - Flexbox